cms-lpc-llp/DelayedPhoton/README.md

 (we use V4p1 razorNtupler for 2016 paper; they are all in: lists/Run2/razorNtuplerV4p1/)

-submit condor jobs to test a few samples
+submit local jobs to test a few samples
 -------------

      cd scripts_condor